 - In a small bowl, whisk together 1 tablespoon (15 grams) water and remaining 1 egg (50 grams).
 Brush top of dough with egg wash.

 - Bake for 20 minutes.
 Reduce oven temperature to 350°F (180°C), and bake 25 minutes more, covering with foil to prevent excess browning, if necessary.
+Allow to cool completely before cutting.
 Just before serving, garnish with confectioners’ sugar, if desired.

 Makes about 2 cups